nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Currently you don't have any event!
 ```

 6. Type `help` in the command box as prompted and press Enter to execute it.
 You will see the commands available.

-6. Refer to the feature list below for details of each command.
+7. Refer to the feature list below for details of each command.

+<div style="page-break-after: always;"></div>

 ## 2. Features
 ### 2.1 Adding a Module: `add mod` (Zhang Shenjia)